gatherworkshops/robotics/_courses/workshop/features.md

     notes: |

       In that case you would use a forever loop(also known as a while loop).
 This makes your program run repeat itself forever.
-      A forever loop makes life a lot easier in terms of not having to write lots and lots of lines of code.
+      A forever loop makes life a lot easier in terms of not having to write lots and lots of lines of code for repeated functions.

 ##########